PythonOT/POT/docs/source/quickstart.rst

     solutions.
 Note that the greedy version of the Sinkhorn :any:`ot.bregman.greenkhorn` can also lead to a speedup and the screening version of the Sinkhorn :any:`ot.bregman.screenkhorn` aim a providing a fast approximation of the Sinkhorn problem.
+For use of GPU and gradient computation with small number of iterations we strongly recommend the :any:`ot.bregman.sinkhorn_log` solver that will no need to check for numerical problems.